CHAPTER 1 – Setting off

 “Oh goodness no, a pit full of rats?”
 The hairy creature chuckled, “who ever heard of such a thing?
 The rats run the pits.
 The pits themselves are usually full of moles.
 Sometimes voles.
 Once a whole mess of gophers got in.
-Never saw such a mess as that, let me tell you.
+Never saw such a racket as that, let me tell you.
 They were talking about it for weeks at the docks.”

 “And what do they do in these pits?”

 “What pits?”
 The hairy creature looked puzzled, “I told you I’m more of a homebody, don’t get out much.
 Don’t know a thing about any pits or any fellows named Gorciao.”
 And with that he shouldered Nurdd out of his well-decorated foyer and slammed the door.